Skip to main content

 • climate change and agricultural water management.

-Achievements of the program include development of 19 new innovations, establishment of policies that enable scaling of innovations, improved livelihoods and enhanced resilience for smallholder farmers,and the empowerment of women and youth through training and mentoring.
+Achievements of the program include the development of 53 new innovations, establishment of policies that enabled scaling of innovations, improved livelihoods and enhanced resilience for smallholder farmers, and the empowerment of women and youth through training and mentoring.
+The research also contributed to reduced post-harvest losses, improved nutritional outcomes, and public and private sector investments in agribusinesses.

-Overall, the CultiAF partnership emphasizes the commitment of ACIAR and IDRC to fund research that aims to improve gender equality and social inclusion, particularly in the areas of technology and value chain development, entrepreneurship, and building capacity within the agricultural and food systems sectors.
+Overall, the CultiAF partnership emphasized the commitment of ACIAR and IDRC to fund research that aims to improve gender equality and social inclusion, particularly in the areas of technology and value chain development, entrepreneurship and building capacity within the agricultural and food system sectors.

-The findings emerging from CultiAF-funded work will be disseminated for greater impact and to inform innovative business models that boost the strategic leadership, influence, and involvement of women and youth throughout eastern and southern Africa.
+The findings that emerged from CultiAF-funded work are being disseminated for greater impact and to inform innovative business models that boost the strategic leadership, influence and involvement of women and youth throughout Eastern and Southern Africa.

 Media